JeanBertinR/Similarity_search_article/README.md

 ## Files

-- **article.tex**: LaTeX source code for the research article.
 - **code.ipynb**: Jupyter Notebook containing the Python code used for the research.
 - **BIOSSES_dataset.csv**: CSV file containing the BIOSSES dataset used in the study.
+- **requirements.txt**: package version list used for the study

 ## Usage

 ### LaTeX Article

-The LaTeX article source code is available in the `article.tex` file.
-You can compile it using your preferred LaTeX editor to generate the research article document.
+The LaTeX article source code is available on ArXiv.

 ### Jupyter Notebook

-The Jupyter Notebook `code.ipynb` contains the Python code used for the research.
+The Jupyter Notebook `Similarity search RAG approach.ipynb` contains the Python code used for the research.
 You can open it in a Jupyter environment and run the code cells to reproduce the results.

 ### BIOSSES Dataset